 Easy Chicken Tortilla Soup Recipe from Scratch

 Ancho chili powder is mild, sweet and fruity.
-It’s absolutely perfect in this soup.
+It’s perfect in this soup.
 We’ve been able to find it sold in international grocery stores for ages, but only recently have we noticed it in regular grocery stores.
 Take a walk down the spice aisle and pick one up — McCormick makes a perfectly acceptable one or save a little money and go to the nearest international market.
 There’s also a variety of homemade versions online, Alton Brown has one that is especially good.

 You Will NeedChicken